FengWei-Pi/fengwei-pi.github.io/articles/values.md

 Respect for others is the baseline for fruitful endeavours and the bare minimum required for cooperation.
 Skill is appreciated, but respect is distinguished first[^1].

-Showing respect, even when not recriporcated, is a necessity easy to overlook.
+Showing respect, even when not reciprocated, is a necessity easy to overlook.
 People have a wealth more information to judge their own behaviour that they instinctually miss how other people's behaviour are affected by situational factors[^2].
 I want to give proper consideration to mistakes and celebration for successes for the goal of treating everyone as reasonable human beings by default.

 ## Cooperation